mnot/I-D/proxy-status/draft.md

 * origin_id - a sh-token identifying the origin server whose behaviour triggered this response.
 * protocol - a sh-token indicating the ALPN protocol identifier {{!RFC7301}} used to connect to the next hop.
 This is only applicable when that connection was actually established.
 * paths_tried - a sh-integer indicating the number of forward paths that have been tried before generating this error.
-* tries - a sh-integer indicating the number of times that the error specified has occurred on the XXX.
+* tries - a sh-integer indicating the number of times that the error specified has occurred before this result.
 * note - a sh-string containing additional information not captured anywhere else.
 This can include implementation-specific or deployment-specific information.